tdhooghe/cvat/helm-chart/README.md

      ```shell
      echo "$(minikube ip) cvat.local" | sudo tee -a /etc/hosts
      ```
-1. Create certificates for https (for example: <https://github.com/jetstack/cert-manager/>).
-   This step is not yet covered in this guide.

 ## Configuration
 1. Create `values.override.yaml` file inside `helm-chart` directory.